TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

    Edit `ConnectionStrings.config`: replace `theDatabase` with your database name, and `theServer` with your SQL Server [instance](https://stackoverflow.com/a/45789478/2086516) name.
 3. Configure user authentication for your application:
+   * Create file `rhetos-app.local.settings.json` in project folder (where `Bookstore.Service.csproj` is located).
+     This is an environment-specific file, it should not be added to the Visual Studio project or source control.
+     It is already excluded from source repository by .gitignore (see above).
    * Option A) *(Recommended for quick-start)* **Enable anonymous access**:
-     * Create file `rhetos-app.local.settings.json` in project folder, with the following content:
+     * In file `rhetos-app.local.settings.json` enter text:
-       `{ "Rhetos": { "AppSecurity": { "AllClaimsForAnonymous": true } } }`.
+       `{ "Rhetos": { "AppSecurity": { "AllClaimsForAnonymous": true } } }`
-       This is an environment-specific file, it should not be added to the Visual Studio project or source control.
    * Option B) **Windows authentication with IIS**:
      * Run Visual Studio *as Administrator*.
 Project properties => Web => Change from "ISS Express" to "Local IIS".
 On save answer Yes.